the-write-one/Git_Tutorial/README.md

 Changes not staged for commit:
         modified:   README.md
 ```
-> 💡 Note: `origin/master` are the names of the repository and the branch, which are later used in [Pushing to the GitHub Server](#pushing-to-the-github-server).
+> 💡 Note: `origin/master` are the names of the repository and the branch later used in [Pushing to the GitHub Server](#pushing-to-the-github-server).

 ### Committing the Change Locally